-• You have been residing in a skilled nursing facility for longer than the month of admission and the following month.
+- You receive hospice services; or - You have been residing in a skilled nursing facility for longer than the month of admission and the following month.

 Covered HHP Services

 HHP will give you a care coordinator and care team that will work with you and your health care providers, such as your doctors, specialists, pharmacists, case managers, and others, to coordinate your care.
 We provide HHP services, which include: